-Early Reading Comprehension Intervention for Preschoolers with Autism Spectrum Disorder and Hyperlexia by Dianne MacDonald, Gigi Luk and Eve-Marie Quintin was published in the Journal of Autism and Developmental Disorders.
+Early Reading Comprehension Intervention for Preschoolers with Autism Spectrum Disorder and Hyperlexia by Dianne Macdonald, Gigi Luk and Eve-Marie Quintin was published in the Journal of Autism and Developmental Disorders.

 About McGill University

 Founded in Montreal, Quebec, in 1821, McGill University is Canada’s top ranked medical doctoral university.
 McGill is consistently ranked as one of the top universities, both nationally and internationally.
-It is a world-renowned institution of higher learning with research activities spanning two campuses, 11 faculties, 13 professional schools, 300 programs of study and over 40,000 students, including more than 10,200 graduate students.
+It is a world-renowned institution of higher learning with research activities spanning three campuses, 11 faculties, 13 professional schools, 300 programs of study and over 40,000 students, including more than 10,200 graduate students.
 McGill attracts students from over 150 countries around the world, its 12,800 international students making up 31% of the student body.
 Over half of McGill students claim a first language other than English, including approximately 19% of our students who say French is their mother tongue.